 Extensions are given at the discretion of the Unit Convener who reviews each situation in the light of the documentary evidence provided.
 Extensions must be requested prior to the due date for submission.

 Penalties for late submission of assessed work will be applied.
 Late submission of assignments without an approved extension will result in a penalty of 5% reduced marks from the total mark available for the assessment for each day the assessment is late ( up to 7 days after which the student will receive zero marks for the assessment.)
 Refer to section 5B in this unit outline for further information.

-Technology related reasons cannot be used to justify or support a late submission.
+Technology related reasons cannot be used to justify or support a late or incomplete submission.
 Students must prepare their submissions with antecedence.

 Unless otherwise advised or approved (in writing), written assessment pieces must conform to the following requirements: